 By Team iCEV on March 4, 2021 at 10:10 AM

-As many meat judging teams begin competing this spring, we wanted to provide coaches with a resource to help explain the new grading standards for beef carcasses, which are not currently covered in the Meat Judging: Quality Grading lesson on iCEV.
+As many meat judging teams begin competing this spring, we wanted to provide coaches with a resource to help explain the new grading standards for beef carcasses, which are not currently covered in the Meat Judging: Quality Grading lesson in iCEV's Agricultural Science subject area.
 Preview or download the Beef Quality Grading Update slide presentation below.
 At the end of the post, you will find a guide for adding the new Practice New Quality Grading Standards Judging Playlist on iCEV for students to practice applying the new standards.

 What has Changed?

 In the past, when grading carcasses, only skeletal and lean maturity were used to determine overall carcass maturity.
 Now, the new grading standards utilize dentition to help determine the physiological age of an animal.
 The incorporation of dentition into the grade standards is a result of some cattle having premature skeletal ossification in their vertebrae, which upon evaluation would deem them older than 30 months of age, thus making them ineligible for certain USDA quality grades.
 Dentition is a more precise method which avoids the potential errors in maturity classification caused by premature skeletal ossification.
 Determining an animal’s age based on dentition ensures cattle less than 30 months of age are included in the youngest maturity group (A maturity).
 For animals found to be greater than 30 months of age, skeletal and lean maturity are still utilized to determine the overall maturity of the carcass.